assemzh/ProbProg-COVID-19/README.md

 STEPS:

-- Get the infection and fatality data during pandemic
+- Get the virus statistic by Virus-model

-- Create model for virus spread

-- Infer statistics on how policies affect the virus spread
+- Infer statistics on how policies affect the virus spread by Change-pont model

-- Create virtual world with 'best' policies
+- Create model for virus spread: Ganarative model (SEIRD)

 - BONUS: Create a simulation game with imaginary world